Team-Raptors/OpenCV-Workshop/README.md

 ![about_contribute_install_windows_installer](https://github.com/Team-Raptors/OpenCV-Workshop/assets/68473120/c2a5ca2a-8a1f-44a6-9651-4dacc456c505)

 **Step 3: Checking if python is installed or not** <br>
-Open cmd and type the below command to check if the python is properly installed
+Press windows key and type in cmd and then type the below command to check if the python is properly installed
 ````shell
 $ python -V
 ````